 - Loneliness and lack of social contact.

 - Lack of sounding board or reassurance for negative feelings or emotions.

 - Constant caregiving toward another, neglecting self-care in the process.
-This could include parenting, especially for somebody that lacks assistance and support.

 - Deep-rooted unhappiness and lack of satisfaction in a job or interpersonal relationship.